water-sucks/nixed/README.md

 like the "suites" metaphor at all; it felt like a misuse of `specialArgs`.
-Due to this, I spent a lot of time trying to figure out a way to keep the profiles vs. modules distinction, and eventually came up with a way to dynamically generate modules; it's rather hacky, and does rely a lot on the module system to pass arguments properly, but it works quite well right now.
+Due to this, I spent a lot of time trying to figure out a way to keep the profiles vs. modules distinction, and eventually came up with a way to dynamically generate modules; it's rather hackish, and does rely a lot on the module system to pass arguments properly, but it works quite well right now.
 In the future, I might create a template using this structure as an alternative to `digga`, but this is still rather complicated, and does not have some bells and whistles